From perfunctory practicalities to healing hubs: turning post Covid-19 washrooms into sensory spaces can be truly beneficial to occupants

 - Ensure there is good ventilation.

 - Look into the latest odour-extraction technologies.
-Geberit has a unit that can be installed in the concealed cisterns of its Sigma range.
-It filters the air to neutralise unwanted odours.
+Geberit has a unit that can be installed in the concealed cisterns of its Sigma range that filters the air to neutralise unwanted odours.

 5. A place of escape